Come Home (OneRepublic song): Critical and commercial reception

-Receiving no promotion beyond its digital release, "Come Home" was not nearly as successful as the album's first two singles, peaking at No. 80 during its sole week on the Hot 100.
+Receiving no promotion beyond its digital release, "Come Home" was not nearly as successful as the album's first two singles, peaking at number 80 during its sole week on the Hot 100.

 Faith Hill version

 American country singer Faith Hill covered the song in 2011, drawing on power pop and country pop influences.
 Hill premiered her version at the 45th CMA Awards, which was subsequently released on November 9, 2011, as the lead single for a planned seventh studio album titled Illusion (which, in turn, was scrapped), as well as her first non-holiday single release since 2007's "Red Umbrella".

 Critical reception

 Reviews for Hill's version of "Come Home" were mixed to positive, with most criticism targeting the production.
-Billboard gave the song a lukewarm reception, describing Hill's performance as "dead-on" and demonstrative of the "dramatic tones" of her voice, but felt the production was overpowering and that the song "never gets totally off the ground."
+Billboard gave the song a lukewarm reception, describing Hill's performance as "dead-on" and demonstrative of the "dramatic tones" of her voice, but felt the production was overpowering and that the song "never gets totally off the ground".
 In a similar vein, Ben Foster of The 1-to-10 Country Music Review lamented the "bloated power pop arrangement", and felt that "Come Home" failed to evoke the "vibrancy and sonic stickiness of Hill's best pop-country efforts".
 Though describing the song as a letdown, Foster did highlight Hill's redeeming vocals and "strong interpretive abilities".

 Matt Bjorke of Roughstock was more complimentary, calling the song "one of the best vocals of Faith Hill's career" and applauding Hill for crafting a unique melody that draws from the realms of pop and rock music.
 Comparing the "soaring ballad" to the works of Lady Antebellum (a comparison Bjorke also drew), Taste of Country editor Billy Dukes wrote that "Come Home" proves that even after three decades in the business, Hill is still in touch with "what's hot in Nashville" and is more than capable of producing a country hit.